coder/envbuilder/docs/proxy.md

 Failed to clone repository: clone "https://github.com/coder/envbuilder.git": Get "https://github.com/coder/envbuilder.git/info/refs?service=git-upload-pack": proxyconnect tcp: tls: failed to verify certificate: x509: certificate signed by unknown authority
 ```

-To fix this, we need to provide a ca certificate that Envbuilder can use to verify the server certificate that mitmproxy serves instead of github's actual certificate.
-Envbuilder provides a few environment variables to accomplish this.
-They are documented in the summary section above.
-For this example, we have the ca certificate saved in a directory.
-The easiest way to provide the ca certificate to envbuilder is therefore to mount it as a volume in the envbuilder container and tell envbuilder to use it.
-For this, we can use the `SSL_CERT_FILE` environment variable.
+To resolve this, we need to provide a CA certificate that Envbuilder can use to verify the server certificate served by mitmproxy, instead of GitHub’s.
+Envbuilder offers environment variables for this, as documented above.
+In this example, the CA certificate is saved in a directory.
+The simplest approach is to mount this directory as a volume in the Envbuilder container and use the `SSL_CERT_FILE` environment variable.
 The command to run Envbuilder is now:
 ```bash
 docker run -it --rm \
     -v $PWD/certs:/certs \